CamposecoKevin/CV/README.md

 > _**Curriculum Vitae**_
 >
-> a short account of one's career and qualifications prepared typically by an applicant for a position
+> A brief summary of my resume to apply for a position.
 >
-> --- Merriam Webster's Dictionary
+> ---

 ---

 ## Why

-Automation eases how much manual work needs to be performed on any particular task.
-As developers, programmers, software engineers, etc. our skills are put to good use when we automate manual work for the betterment of others, and ourselves.

-I needed a CV that i can easily update, gets out of my way, and is easily accessible when i need it.
+Task automation is a necessity, especially when looking to make data-driven decisions.
+And that's what I did with a my CV, I needed a CV that I could easily update, and that was easily accessible when I needed it.

 ## How

-This document utilizes **RMarkdown** and is compiled through pandoc.

-I use various other packages with `vitae` such as `here`, `tibble`, `glue`, and `magrittr` (for the pipe _`%>%`_)

-With RStudio i read in my _tribbles_ contained in the `data.r` script containing all my data, then using the `vitae` functions and `glue` string literals, i create the document itself.

-Data exists in in the `data.r` file in the `r/` directory and is added to the CV when the script is sourced by the `RMarkdown` document in the main directory.

-The header portion of the document is comprised in the `YAML` portion of the `RMarkdown` document.
+This document was compiled in the Rmarkdown environment, using the pandoc library.

+And in thanks to Bryan Jenks, I leave his cv repository (https://github.com/tallguyjenks/CV) for you to review, it was a great help in the creation of my own cv.